The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Conclusion

 \section{Conclusion}

 Within a particular time frame, the code cycle time and the number of achievable physical qubits may vary by orders of magnitude between hardware types.
 When envisaging a fault tolerant implementation, there are numerous decisions to be made based on a preference for either space or time.
-In this work we compare surface code strategies of parallelization that allow one to speed up the computation until the time optimal limit is reached.
+In this work we compare surface code strategies of parallelization that allow one to speed up the computation until the reaction limit is reached.
 Most of the fault tolerant resource estimation work has focused on code cycle times corresponding to superconducting architectures.
 A space optimized quantum advantage case study translated for hardware with slower code cycle times may lead to run times in excess of 1000 days, and so parallelization would have to be performed to reach desirable run times.
 In this work we have calculated the required number of physical qubits to reach a given desirable run time for two representative quantum advantage cases (chemistry and encryption) across a range of code cycle times.
 The feasibility of using these time optimization strategies will depend upon the number of physical qubits achievable within a device, therefore the scalability of an architecture will play an important role in determining whether a quantum advantage is achievable.
-Two distinct methods of parallelization were compared when simulating the FeMo-co catalyst and it was found that in this situation the AutoCCZ factories provide more favourable resource estimates.
-With a single AutoCCZ factory a superconducting device with a 1 $\mu s$ code cycle time would require 4.5 million qubits to simulate FeMo-co in $\sim$10 days, whereas a shuttling based trapped ion device with a 235 $\mu s$ code cycle time would take 2400 days.
-By increasing the number of factories the space-time trade is initially favourable (as opposed to linear), and the trapped ion device can reach the same 10 day run-time with 45 million qubits.
+We contrast two methods of parallelization to simulate the FeMo-Co cataylst, first a Game of Surface Codes approach which should be considered an upperbound, and second a more heuristic utilization of AutoCCZ factories.
+We find in this situation that the AutoCCZ factories produces more favourable resource estimates and the difference is mostly due to the high initial set up cost of parallelization with Game of Surface Code Units.
+With a single AutoCCZ factory a superconducting device with a 1 $\mu s$ code cycle time would require 7.5 million qubits to simulate FeMo-co in $\sim$10 days, whereas a shuttling based trapped ion device with a 235 $\mu s$ code cycle time would take 2450 days.
+By increasing the number of factories the space-time trade is initially favourable (as opposed to linear), and the trapped ion device can reach the same 10 day run-time with 600 million qubits.
+In this comparison the factor difference between the physical qubit requirement is $\sim 3\times$ less than the factor difference in the code cycle time.
+Trapped ion architectures have generally been shown to achieve higher two qubit gate fidelities than superconducting devices, and so we have calculated that if a base physical error rate of $10^{-4}$ was achieved, the trapped ion device would instead require 60 million qubits for the 10 day run time.

 We have investigated the effect of varying the ratio of the T gate count and T depth (the average T gates per layer) and identified the optimal value for a constrained run time against general algorithmic requirements.
 Here we focused on the GoSC Unit method of parallelization as it was unique in displaying rich T depth dependence.